Important Updates

 What causes type 1 diabetes?

 Only about 5% of people with diabetes have type 1.
-It is a hereditary condition, so having a family history of the disease—especially a parent or sibling who has been diagnosed—increases a child’s risk of developing the disease.
-Scientists also believe the autoimmune response that characterizes type 1 could be triggered by something in the environment, even a virus.
+Diabetes can run in the family, so having a family member with diabetes—especially a parent or sibling who has been diagnosed—increases a child’s risk of developing the disease.
+Scientists also believe the body attacking its own cells in type 1 diabetes could be triggered by something in the environment, even a virus.

 While there is no cure for type 1 diabetes, the condition is manageable with the right care.
-Your child will need to replace the missing insulin with daily insulin injections or by using an insulin pump.
+Your child will need to replace the insulin the body no longer makes with daily insulin injections or by using an insulin pump.

-“With proper insulin therapy, plus the development of healthy diet and exercise habits, kids with type 1 diabetes are able to live long, fulfilling lives,” says Andrew Muir, MD, System Medical Director of Endocrinology and Diabetes.
+“With proper insulin therapy, plus a healthy diet and exercise habits, kids with type 1 diabetes are able to live long, fulfilling lives,” says Daniel Hsia, MD, pediatric endocrinologist and diabetes specialist.

 If a child with type 1 diabetes is displaying symptoms, it means that the body isn’t processing glucose as it should.
 That’s why it’s important for parents to be educated and vigilant.